jayphelps/core-decorators/README.md

 This can be consumed by any transpiler that supports decorators like [babel.js](https://babeljs.io/) or using the recent iterations of TypeScript.
 To use with babel, you must include the correct babel plugins for decorator [parsing](http://babeljs.io/docs/plugins/syntax-decorators/) and [transformation](http://babeljs.io/docs/plugins/transform-decorators/) or use [stage-1](http://babeljs.io/docs/plugins/preset-stage-1/). *Babel 6 [does not yet support decorators](https://phabricator.babeljs.io/T2645), use Babel 5 until that is fixed.*

+##### Bower/globals

+A globals version is available [here in the artifact repo](https://github.com/jayphelps/core-decorators-artifacts), or via `$ bower install core-decorators`.
+It defines a global variable `CoreDecorators`, which can then be used as you might expect: `@CoreDecorators.autobind()`, etc.

+I *highly* recommend against using that globals build as it's quite strange you're using decorators (a proposed future feature of JavaScript) while not using ES2015 modules, a spec ratified feature used by nearly every modern framework.
+Also--[bower is on its deathbed](https://github.com/bower/bower/pull/1748) and IMO for very good reasons.

 ## Decorators

 ##### For Properties and Methods